midibox/mios32/apps/proto/blm_check/README.txt

 See also the original PIC based application: http://svnmios.midibox.org/listing.php?repname=svn.mios&path=%2Ftrunk%2Fapps%2Fexamples%2Fbutton_duoled_matrix%2F

+Note, tat the MIOS32 based BLM driver also supports Single, Duo and Triple (RGB) LEDs (see SR definitions in $MIOS32_PATH/modules/blm/blm.h)

 In addition, the two LEDs of STM32 Primer are flashing to send a "sign of life"

 Pin connections: